 Since October 2022, the United States has progressively tightened restrictions on advanced AI chip exports to China.
 The stated goal: deny China access to the compute infrastructure required for frontier model training, slowing AI development.
 The theory is straightforward — if capability scales with compute, and you restrict compute, you restrict capability.

 DeepSeek has exposed a flaw in this theory.
-R1 was trained on Nvidia H800s — the export-restricted version with reduced interconnect bandwidth.
+R1 and V3-era work depended on Nvidia H800s, the export-restricted version with reduced interconnect bandwidth.
 DeepSeek compensated with algorithmic innovations, particularly MLA and FP8 mixed-precision training, that extracted more capability from constrained hardware.
-V4 took the next step by training on domestic Huawei Ascend chips entirely.
+V4 then became important because it was reported as adapted to run on Huawei Ascend chips, not because public evidence proves an end-to-end Nvidia-free training stack.

 As Ankura China Advisors noted in Reuters: "The 'wow factor' was last year — that's already priced in.
 What matters now is whether China can continue advancing on AI development, and potentially do so with its own chips — the geopolitical implications would be significant."

 The irony is sharp.
-The export controls that were supposed to slow Chinese AI development may have accelerated it by forcing Chinese labs to innovate around hardware constraints.
-DeepSeek's efficiency gains — MoE, MLA, FP8 training — were born from the necessity of doing more with less.
-Without the H100 restrictions, there would have been less pressure to develop these techniques.
-The US government, in effect, subsidized DeepSeek's innovation by denying it access to the easy path of brute-force scaling.
+The export controls that were supposed to slow Chinese AI development may also have pushed Chinese labs to innovate around hardware constraints.
+DeepSeek's efficiency gains - MoE, MLA, FP8 training - were born from the necessity of doing more with less.
+That does not mean export controls "failed" in a simple sense.
+It means the policy created both constraint and adaptation.

 The White House memo released on April 23, 2026, accusing China of "industrial-scale theft" of AI intellectual property, underscores the shifting US posture.
 If Chinese AI labs were simply copying Western techniques on smuggled Nvidia chips, export controls would be effective.
 The fact that the policy debate has shifted to accusations of IP theft suggests that computational containment is not working as intended.

 The deeper question is whether DeepSeek's efficiency innovations are replicable or represent a unique advantage.
-Our analysis of open-source-chinese-ai suggests the answer is both: the MoE and MLA techniques are published and reproducible (Hugging Face's Open-R1 project proves this), but DeepSeek's particular expertise in squeezing performance from constrained hardware reflects a deep institutional competence built through years of quant trading on similar constraints.
+Our analysis of DeepSeek V4 open-weight signal suggests the answer is both: the MoE and MLA techniques are published and reproducible (Hugging Face's Open-R1 project proves this), but DeepSeek's particular expertise in squeezing performance from constrained hardware reflects a deep institutional competence built through years of quant trading on similar constraints.

 DeepSeek in the Chinese AI Ecosystem